scmmmh/metadata-tutorial/source/filter_transform_data/filter/basic_filters.rst

         count = count + 1
     print(count)

-If you run the cell, you will see that a total of 103 records is returned.
+If you run the cell, you will see that a total of 103 records are returned.
 However, as we will see in a moment, when we move on to complex filters, these are not all the German language records and we need to do a bit more work to see all of them.

 Sometimes at the filtering step we don't care what the value is, just that it is there.
 For that we can use the :code:`'exists'` filter.
 Add and run a new cell with the following code:

 .. sourcecode:: python

-    images_with_language = RecordsFilter(reader, ('exists', ['dcLanguage']))
+    with_language = RecordsFilter(reader, ('exists', ['dcLanguage']))
     count = 0
-    for record in images_with_language:
+    for record in with_language:
         count = count + 1
     print(count)